eat1000/ASA/README.md

     --thread-num	Number of threads on which the program will be running [default: thread number in your machine - 1].

 ## Citation
-Gang Shi, Qingmin Kuang.
-Ancestral spectrum analysis with population-specific variants.
+Shi G, Kuang Q. Ancestral spectrum analysis with population-specific variants.
 Front Genet.
-In Revision.
+2021;12:724638.